TAUSBV/dqf-api/v3/README.md

 * ***apiKeyTms:*** If the review settings were posted from a different tool (e.g. a TMS), you will need the API key of the tool the CAT tool is interacting with.
 Please note that this is sensitive information so you may not be able to get this parameter.
 If this is the case, you will not be able to use this endpoint.
 * ***projectId:*** This is the ID of the project (master or child) where the [DQF Review Settings](#reviewSettings) got posted.
 * ***userId:*** This is the ID of the user that posted the [DQF Review Settings](#reviewSettings).
-* ***fileTargetLangIds[0]:*** This is the ID of the file and target langauge combination that is relevant for the review that is about to be performed.
+* ***fileTargetLangIds[0]:*** This is the ID of the file and target language combination that is relevant for the review that is about to be performed.
 This ID can be retrieved any time via [GET /v3/project/{projectId}/fileTargetLang](http://dqf-api.taus.net/#!/Project%2FFileTargetLang/getAll).
 You will need to specify an array of _fileTargetLangsIds_ to cover all combinations that are relevant for the review about to begin.

 The API will detect all relevant leaf child projects and create as many leaf review child projects as needed.
 The response will contain a list of all the review child projects that were created.
 You can retrieve the current Review Cycle projects at any time via [GET/v3/project/{projectId}/reviewCycle](http://dqf-api.ta-us.net/#!/Project%2FReviewCycle/get).